 - anyone aged 65 years and older

 - pregnant women (at any stage of pregnancy)

-- Aboriginal and Torres Strait Islander people aged 15 years and over
+- Aboriginal and Torres Strait Islander people aged six months to under five years and 15 years and over

 - People aged six months or older with heart disease, chronic lung disease (such as asthma or emphysema), chronic neurological conditions, Down syndrome, impaired immunity or haemoglobinopathies (blood disorders caused by genetic changes)

 - people with chronic conditions such as obesity, diabetes, alcoholism and kidney disease

 - residents in nursing homes or other long-term care facilities

 - people with severe asthma who require frequent hospital visits